René-François Dumas: Biography

-On 8 April 1794, three days after the execution of Danton and Desmoulins, he became the president of the court, taking over from Martial Joseph Armand Herman, who was appointed Foreign minister.
-In this quality, with Fouquier-Tinville as the public prosecutor, he headed several major political trials in which defendants were sentenced to death.
+On 8 April 1794, three days after the execution of Georges Danton and Camille Desmoulins, Dumas became the president of the court, taking over from Martial Joseph Armand Herman who was appointed Foreign minister.
+In this quality, with Antoine Quentin Fouquier-Tinville as the public prosecutor, he headed several major political trials in which defendants were sentenced to death.
 The trial of the "first conspiracy of the prisons" on 13 April considered in particular the general Arthur Dillon, the archbishop constitutional of Paris Jean-Baptiste Gobel, procureur syndic of the Commune of Paris Pierre Gaspard Chaumette, and the widows Marie Marguerite Françoise Hébert and Lucile Desmoulins.

 In June the tribunal put in force the Law of 22 Prairial.
 According to Adolphe Thiers their goal was to keep the prisons empty.
 According to Fouquier-Tinville, Dumas and Coffinhal, the vice-president of the tribunal, went each morning to see Robespierre and did what he told them to do, not what the Committee of Public Safety had decided.
 His last victim was the Princess of Monaco on 28 July.
-At four o'clock in the afternoon a charge of 45 convicts was sent to the guillotine on the Place de la Nation, but was stopped on the way in the Faubourg Saint-Antoine.
-Francois Henriot, general of the Parisian National Guard, accompanied the procession.
+At 4 pm a charge of 45 convicts was sent to the guillotine on the Place de la Nation but was stopped on the way in the Faubourg Saint-Antoine.
+Francois Hanriot, general of the Parisian National Guard, accompanied the procession.

-In the evening of 9 Thermidor Dumas joined the insurrectionary Commune of Paris to obtain the release of Maximilien de Robespierre, Louis Antoine de Saint-Just, Couthon, Philippe-François-Joseph Le Bas and Augustin Robespierre.
-In the morning of 10 Thermidor the whole group was arrested in the "Hôtel de Ville", taken to the Conciergerie and tried.
+In the evening of 27 July Dumas joined the insurrectionary Commune of Paris to obtain the release of Maximilien Robespierre, Louis Antoine de Saint-Just, Georges Couthon, Philippe-François-Joseph Le Bas and Augustin Robespierre.
+In the morning of 28 July the group was arrested in the "Hôtel de Ville", taken to the Conciergerie and tried.
 Fouquier-Tinville, who was considered to be biased, was replaced.
 In the early evening the group was guillotined on the Place du Révolution.